jack-ary/canvas-reminder/README.md

 # canvas-reminder
 Desktop notifier for canvas assignments and information
 # Implementation:
-1. Use the command line to install the canvas api and plyer for notifications
+1. Use the command line to install the correct libraries

 `pip install canvas api`

 `pip install plyer`

+`pip install python-dateutil`

 2. Obtain your canvas user-id, the five-digit number at the end of your canvas URL